 - Deepen the creative, critical and cultural awareness of the relationship between technology and the arts.

-Central to this project are the resources available at the Science Museum and BT Heritage & Archives, and the project is informed by research into their technical documents, neglected journals, audio collections, and object resources.
+Central to this project were the resources available at the Science Museum and BT Heritage & Archives, and the project was informed by research into their technical documents, neglected journals, audio collections, and object resources.
 Further information is available on the project website.